-By Alix Prentice Partner | Financial Services
+By Alix PrenticePartner | Financial Regulation

-On September 25, 2023, the UK's Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) released a joint consultation paper CP23/20 on a new regulatory framework on diversity and inclusion.
-The FCA and PRA's starting points on the consultation are that: (1) non-financial misconduct (NFM) is misconduct for regulatory purposes; and (2) greater diversity and inclusion can lead to better customer outcomes.
+The UK's Financial Conduct Authority and Prudential Regulation Authority have released a joint consultation on new regulatory framework on diversity and inclusion.
+This article focuses on the FCA's Consultation Paper CP23/20.

+With starting points: (1) non-financial misconduct ("NFM") is misconduct for regulatory purposes; and (2) greater diversity and inclusion can lead to better customer outcomes, the UK's Financial Conduct Authority ("FCA") and Prudential Regulation Authority ("PRA") have released a joint consultation on new regulatory framework on diversity and inclusion ("D&I").
+This article focuses on the FCA's Consultation Paper CP23/20.

 CP 23/20 sets out a number of proposals intended to develop diversity and inclusion strategies backed up by data and targets and subject to regulatory reporting requirements.
-These are framed within proportional and flexible principles that will mean that obligations will largely attach to larger firms depending on their number of employees, status under the Senior Managers and Certification Regime (SMCR) and whether they are regulated by both the FCA and PRA.
-The large-firm threshold is being set at 250 employees based on an average number over a rolling three-year period as at a specified annual reference date, and calculated on a solo entity basis capturing activities carried out from an establishment in the UK.
+These are framed within proportional and flexible principles that will mean that obligations will largely attach to larger firms depending on their number of employees, status under the Senior Managers and Certification Regime ("SMCR") and whether they are regulated by both the FCA and PRA.
+The large firm threshold is being set at 250 employees based on an average number over a rolling three-year period as at a specified annual reference date, and calculated on a solo entity basis capturing activities carried out from an establishment in the UK.